Thomas Bromley, 2nd Baron Montfort

+In 1775 Montfort fled to Paris to avoid his creditors, but clung onto the command of the militia because he could use its patronage to reward dependents and because the outbreak of the American War of Independence meant that there was the prospect of war service, with the consequent pay.
+However, when the militia were embodied in March 1778, Hardwicke forced Montfort to resign the command because no gentleman would serve under him, and there were consequently not enough officers.
+Hardwicke was uneasy at his removal, but was advised by Sir John Hynde Cotton, 4th Baronet that 'if there was no precedent for turning a peer out of a commission there was also none for such a peer having one'.
+Montfort had sold all his property in Cambridgeshire and so was no longer qualified for the position.
+Montfort complained that losing his command would mean a loss of five or six hundred pounds to him, but Hardwicke used his position to get promotion in the army for Montfort's son.

 He bought a seven-bedroom home in Sunbury on Thames facing the Thames to serve as his home whilst on business in London in 1783.
 The house was later acquired by Captain Lendy and has become Lendy Place.
 An adjoining road built on part of its gardens is named Montford Close.

 He died in October 1799, aged 66, and was succeeded in the barony by his only son, Henry.
 Lord Montfort had married Mary Anne Blake, sister of MP Sir Patrick Blake, 1st Baronet, of Langham, Suffolk at Marylebone in 1772.